 - Develop education and enterprise programmes.

 With our joint responsibilities for teacher training plus curriculum and teacher mentoring, we are very excited about our plans for the Continuing Professional Development of all of our staff.
 We believe that our school offers unique professional growth opportunities for all of our teaching staff, enabling them to develop high levels of cultural competence and excel in community teaching.

 Committed, passionate and caring, our leadership team of experienced professionals are united in our belief that high quality, culturally enlightened community education can have a hugely positive and transformative impact on young people’s lives.
 By providing young people from ethnic and disadvantaged backgrounds with a safe, disciplined and nurturing environment, we work together to enable them to raise their expectations, achieve positive educational and emotional outcomes, and realise their full potential.

 Dr Esther Oludipe is our co-Head of After-school.
 She is a qualified Pharmacist and a member of…

-Ms Amber Abisai is our co-Head of After-school and is also responsible for Quality Assurance,…
+Ms Hambeleleni Abisai is our co-Head of After-school and is also responsible for Quality Assurance,…

 Mr Henry Ngawoofah is Head of Skills4Life and is also co-founder Grace Incorporation Faith Trust (GIFT) a…

-Dr Ornette D Clennon is MEaP’s Head of Online Learning and Director of Research .…
+Dr Ornette D Clennon is MEaP’s Head of Online Learning, Head of MaCTRI and Director…